DrC0okie/HEIG_DAI_HTTP_Infrastructure/README.md

 To create the static server, we simply used a free template from [here](https://www.free-css.com/free-css-templates/page285/meyawo), and changed few text in it.

 This server keeps track of the user sessions with a sticky session mechanism.
 The server itself doesn't uses cookies, it is the reverse proxy that manages it and redirects automatically each session to the same static server.
-By deleting the line `- "traefik.http.services.static.loadbalancer.sticky.cookie=true"` in the `docker-compose.yml` file, each session will be served by a different static server at each connexion because of the load-balancing mechanism.
+By deleting the line `- "traefik.http.services.static.loadbalancer.sticky.cookie=true"` in the `docker-compose.yml` file, each session will be served by a different static server at each connection because of the load-balancing mechanism.

 ### Dynamic server